 As eco-friendly materials continue growing in popularity, packaging seems to be running out of labeling real estate.
 Many consumers have embarked on an environmentally conscious journey, starting with simple choices at the store.
 Head down the aisle and you’ll notice boxes printed with any number of symbols, from chasing arrows and mysterious acronyms to little frogs and pandas.

 While you might be familiar with some of these logos, interpreting the back of a box can be downright confusing.
-Don’t worry, we’ve compiled a list of these common symbols, complete with some helpful history and information.
+Don’t worry, we’ve got you covered.
+Drawing from our experience as a sustainable packaging design agency, we compiled a list of these common symbols, complete with some helpful history and information.

 It all started with the chasing arrows.
 This simple, universal symbol has been reduced, reused, and recycled into many innovative and ambiguous forms.

 Materials with this symbol can be recycled, depending on local programs.

 Perhaps one of the most recognizable icons in the world, the recycling symbol was the winning design in a contest sponsored by a paperboard company in the early 1970s.
 Gary Anderson was just 23 years-old when he submitted his design, which is now an untrademarked symbol included in the public domain.
 Heck, it’s even an emoji.

 The mobius loop has become the starting point for thousands of official (and unofficial) recycling symbol designs.
 But like any other piece of effective design, beware of deceptive application.
 Companies tend to slap the symbol on any piece of paper, plastic, or metal, whether or not the material is actually recyclable in your local curbside program.